 This organization’s website claims it has distributed $3.6 million in funding to 256 programs since 2002.
 Fill out this form to receive information about future funding opportunities.

 These grants support “start-up and on-going grassroots efforts led by womxn, girls or anyone who identifies as such, that address racial, social and economic injustice.”
-The organization offers two different grants: a one multi year grant of $10,000 a year for 5 years, and five one-year grants of $15,000.
+The organization offers grants through different partners for amounts ranging from $10,000 to $50,000.
+You can apply through their partners here.

 In addition to offering grants that range from $15,000 to $150,000 and support organizations within the Chicago metropolitan area, the Chicago Foundation for Women now also offers smaller rapid response grants of up to $7,500 to support projects outside of the Foundation’s spring and fall grant cycles.
 Learn more and apply here.

 These grants are targeted specifically at “game changing organizations that are successfully addressing pivotal issues of reproductive health; affordable child care with living wage jobs; and fighting gender-based violence.”
 Visit the Ms. Foundation website to apply.

 Every year, the Women Founders Network, hosts a Fast Pitch Competition.
 Female entrepreneurs can apply for the opportunity to pitch investors for the opportunity to win cash prizes.
 Finalists will still get access to a pitch coach, financial mentor, a connection to a potential investor, and feedback on their business.
 Applications for 2021 will run from April 1 to June 15.

 Want to maximize your chance of getting a grant?
 Consider doing the following.

 Don’t waste your time on the wrong grants